 To the West is the Mississippi River, to the East the Ohio, they come together at the Southernmost point of the State.

-These rivers are fed by the Missouri and Wabash river respectively making up a group of the most voluminous rivers in the United States.
+Fed by the Missouri and Wabash, respectively making up a group of the most voluminous rivers in the United States.

-Following is a list of areas of interest that we will expand on as we explore and enjoy the area.
+Following is a list of areas of interest that we will expand on as we explore and enjoy the Shawnee Hills.

-Literally the western boundary is right across the road from Makanda Inn & Cottages with the visitor center only a 2.6-mile drive.
-It derived its name from rock formations resembling City streets between Giant rock walls that remind one of city buildings.
-The hiking here is great with many options from a half-mile hike to a 12-mile hike around the park.
+The western boundary is right across the road from Makanda Inn & Cottages with the visitor center only a 2.6-mile drive.
+It derived its name from rock formations resembling City streets between Giant rock walls that remind one of the city buildings.
+The hiking here is excellent with many options from a half-mile to a 12-mile hike around the park.

 You can also hire horses from the Giant City Stables and explore the park on horseback.
 Rock bluffs abound, and there is Fern Rock Nature Preserve that is only accessible by the Trillium Trail.
 Trail-only exploration helps to protect this fragile eco-system and is home to a myriad of wildflowers.
 Much of the park is open to deer hunters including the piece of the park that is right across the road.

 The Famous Makanda Boardwalk